Cockroaches

 • Ensure there are no cracks on your pipes and seal your windows and doors.

-Roaches are extremely resilient and run for cover at the slightest sign of danger.
-They are better at hiding than you are at finding them.
-They can survive without food for up to one month (some agile species can survive up to three months).
+Cockroaches can survive without food for up to a month.
 They also can feed on any type of organic matter.
 Roaches reproduce rapidly.
 Today there are many consumer-level resilient products that ward them off.
 Still, they can escape fumes and toxic chemicals with no effort.
 Also, if you are not keen on playing a hide-and-seek game with those pests, it is best advised to seek professional help.

 Disclaimer